Presenting Sponsor: Dobson Fiber

 Made of 1.4 million feet of recycled lobster-fishing rope and painted with 350 gallons of terra cotta colored paint, Orly Genger’s Terra weaved its way through the park’s center section from October 2014 to April 2016.
 Tomás Saraceno’s Cloud City reflected, refracted and rearranged the skyline of downtown Oklahoma City in the fall of 2016.
 Erwin Redl’s Whiteout, a grid of 550 suspended LED bulbs, was an incandescent treatment of urban public space across the dark fall and winter of 2018-19.

-In April 2020, in conjunction with Oklahoma Contemporary’s inaugural exhibition, Bright Golden Haze, Jen Lewin’s Aqueous will engage visitors as they walk along its surface -- lighting up as they step, run, jump or play along the pathway.
+In conjunction with Oklahoma Contemporary’s inaugural exhibition, Bright Golden Haze, Jen Lewin’s Aqueous engaged visitors as they walked along its surface -- lighting up as they stepped, danced or play along the pathway.
+Chakaia Booker's monumental Shaved Portions, made of recycled tires stretched across steel frames, stood sentinel atop Automobile Alley.
+Breve historia del tiempo, by Guadalajara artist Gonzalo Lebrija, also plays on the auto theme, with a class Plymouth Duster frozen in time.

 Campbell Art Park is an integral part of Oklahoma Contemporary’s new home, allowing us to actively engage the community outside our doors.